Testing enetcache

 Build/Scripts/runTests.sh

-You may now see something similar to this:
+You should now see something similar to this:

 Creating network "local_default" with the default driver